hamlet-io/docker-hamlet/README.md

 ## Versions

 Each image has the following tags:

-- latest - The latest codeontap framework commits - Images are built using the development branch of this repo and the master/default branch of each codeontap repository
+- latest - The latest codeontap framework commits - Images are built using the master branch of this repo and the master/default branch of each codeontap repository
-- stable - The latest tagged release of the codeontap gen3 framework - Images are built using the master branch of this repo
+- stable - The latest tagged release of the codeontap gen3 framework - Images are built using the train branch of this repo
 - x.x.x - A specific release of the codeontap framework - Images are built based on tags on this repo

 ## Configuration